enkidevs/curriculum/zapier/introduction/zapier-task-history/zapier-actions-in-detail.md

 Continuing, we see that we create a new column, verify that the `'Has Access?'` column says `'Yes'`, and update the `'# of days'` column to 7.

 Although the zap is working, we have already found some problems:
-1. we are checking twice that the `'Has Access?'` column says `'Yes'`
+1. We are checking twice that the `'Has Access?'` column says `'Yes'`
-2. for every successful zap, we create a new `'# of days'` column
+2. For every successful zap, we create a new `'# of days'` column

 It is good practice to check your zaps because you never know how you can improve your workflow even further.